How Much Microgreens to Eat Per Day?

 Buying Microgreens - Fresh Ones That Is

 You buy packages of microgreens in a wide range of sizes.
 Remember that fresher is better as the vitamins deteriorate over time.
-Depending on the variety, the size range is between one and four ounces.
+The size range is between one and four ounces depending on the variety.
 We sell ours in 1.5-, 3-, and 4-ounce packages.

 We would assume all health food stores that carry vegetables also stock microgreens.
 Recently the major grocery store chains have started to sell microgreens.
 Of course, the local farmers' market should also have a microgreen vendor.

-Even though properly stored microgreens will last up to 14-days, fresher is better.
+Even though adequately stored microgreens will last up to 14 days, fresher is better.

 Another great idea is to reach out to local microgreen growers and see if they have a home delivery service (we do).
 A weekly delivery of microgreens will make it easier to use more in your meal preparation.

 We sell microgreens wholesale to a health food store.
 Suppose they see someone buying multiple packages of microgreens or consistently buying them week after week.
-In that case, the store clerk asks the customer if they would like to put in a larger standing order at a discounted price.
+In that case, the store clerk asks the customer if they want to purchase a larger standing order at a discounted price.

-Growers love standing orders because it takes a lot of the guesswork out of growing microgreens.
-It takes more than a week to grow microgreens, so planning is hard based on previous sales.
+Growers love standing orders because it takes much of the guesswork out of growing microgreens.
+Growing microgreens takes more than a week, so it is hard to plan based on previous sales.

-It's always good to ask about weekly or larger orders as it will more than likely save you some money.
+It’s always good to ask about weekly or larger orders, as it will likely save you money.

 The Best Way To Get Fresh Microgreens